leannejdong/PresetsMgmt/README.md

-# Juce Preset Manager
+# JUCE Preset Manager

-(example from the audioprogrammer)
+(example from the audioprogrammer channel)

 This is a small demo project on setting up a Preset Management system for audio plugins using the Juce framework.